 Indeed, Spartan indifference to this part of the attack was epitomized by Dieneces, who, when told that the Persian arrows would be so dense in the sky as to darken the sun, replied that, in that case, the Spartans would have the pleasure of fighting in the shade.

-At close quarters, the longer spears, heavier swords, better armor, and rigid discipline of the phalanx formation meant that the Greek hoplites would hold a clear advantage, and in the narrow confines of the mountain pass, the Persians would struggle to make their vastly superior numbers have any military effect.
+At close quarters, the longer spears, heavier swords, better armor, and rigid discipline of the phalanx formation meant that the Greek hoplites would hold a clear advantage.
+In the narrow confines of the mountain pass, the Persians would struggle to make their vastly superior numbers have any military effect.

-Xerxes accepted the traitor’s offer, sending off what was left of his 10,000 “Immortals” at dusk.
+Xerxes accepted the traitor’s offer, sending off what was left of his ten thousand “Immortals” at dusk.

-According to Herodotus, Leonidas had been aware from the beginning of the existence of the Anopaia Path and had even stationed 1,000 Phokians there to stop any attempt to surround his forces.
+According to Herodotus, Leonidas had been aware from the beginning of the existence of the Anopaia Path and had even stationed a thousand Phokians there to halt any attempt at surrounding his forces.